Defence

 Download the

-file from GitHub.
-Save it inetc/snort/rules/
+dos.rulesfile from GitHub.
+Save it inetc/snort/rules/directory. - Modify the

-- Run either of the following commands:
+snort.conffile to include thedos.rulesfile.
+Add the following line to thesnort.conffile:include $RULE_PATH/dos.rules - Run either of the following commands:

-$ sudo snort -q -l /var/log/snort/ -i eth0 -A console -c /etc/snort/snort.conf
+$ sudo snort -q -l /var/log/snort/ -i eth0 -A console -c /etc/snort/snort.conf$ sudo snort -c /etc/snort/snort.conf -q -Q --daq afpacket -i eth0:eth1 -A fullEither execution will store the output logging data to IPEAR Log file.

 Countering Reverse Shell attack